SAP/ui5-tooling/docs/indexJsdoc.md

-# UI5 Tooling API Reference
+# UI5 CLI API Reference

 ## Support
 Please follow our [Contribution Guidelines](https://github.com/SAP/ui5-tooling/blob/main/CONTRIBUTING.md#report-an-issue) on how to report an issue.
 Or chat with us in the [`#tooling`](https://openui5.slack.com/archives/C0A7QFN6B) channel of the [OpenUI5 Community Slack](https://ui5-slack-invite.cfapps.eu10.hana.ondemand.com)